 Seamstress or not, you have several options for repairing or altering clothes to better fit you!
 It’s worth the time and effort to learn how to do these quick repairs now, so when your next fashion crisis does occur, you’re ready to deal with it.

 Hemming the Easy Way: Hem Tape

 When I first started hemming, I used hem tape.
-Hem tape is simply an iron-on, fusible material that will bond one side of fabric to the other side.
-Just sandwich the hem tape between the pieces of split or ravelled hem, and iron them to “glue” together your new hem.
+Hem tape is simply an iron-on, fusible material that will bond one side of the fabric to the other side.
+Just sandwich the hem tape between the pieces of split or ravelled hem, and iron them to “glue” together with your new hem.
 The heat activates the glue that will hold the pieces together.

-The down side of hem tape: it can leave a residue.
+The downside of hem tape: it can leave a residue.
 If you want to remove it later, it is really hard to get off (if not impossible).
 Also, if your iron is not hot enough, or the fabric is thick and the hem tape isn’t heated enough, the glue will fail and your hem will come out again.
 I’ve experienced this with corduroy pants.
 I also did a pair of dress paints once, and you could see where the hem tape was – it ruined a perfectly good pair of pants!
 You shouldn’t be able to tell that you’ve used hem tape at all.